Kronbii/fine-crack-detection/src/REAME.md

 ### General Usage
 `python3 -m src.main`

+### Package Files

+* `config.py`: Configuration file containing parameters for the detection process.
+* `greedy.py`: Implementation of the greedy-heuristic algorithm for crack ordering.
+* `main.py`: Main script to run the crack detection process.
+* `metrics.py`: Script for calculating performance metrics.
+* `MST.py`: Implementation of the Minimum Spanning Tree (MST) algorithm for crack ordering.
+* `shitomasi.py`: Script for processing frames using the Shi-Tomasi algorithm.

 ### Configuration File Parameters
 Instead of passing options as arguments, you need to edit the configuration file located at `/src/config.py`.
 The following options are available: